ga-wdi-lessons/angular-resources/readme.md

 Let's make a factory that's actually useful.
 It's purpose: enable us to perform CRUD actions on our Rails Grumblr API.

 By default, Angular does not include a way to interact with APIs.
 For that, there is a separate module, called [ngResource](https://docs.angularjs.org/api/ngResource).
+The ngResource module provides interaction support with RESTful services.

 Let's include it in our application using a CDN.